-The organized arrangement of data on electronic media that ensures file and data control structures are recognizable and recoverable by the host computer operating system.
+18 Logical format is defined as "The organized arrangement of data on electronic media that ensures file and data control structures are recognizable and recoverable by the host computer operating system" (InterPARES 2 Terminology Database, op. cit.).
 Two common logical formats for files and directories are ISO 9660 for CD-ROMs, and Universal Disk Format (UDF) for DVDs.

 3.4.
-Avoid duplicates.
+Avoid duplicates

 Because of the ease of replication of digital records, the preserver must put in place procedures to ensure that digital records from a specific series are transferred by a specific creator to the preserver only once.
 Accurate identity information is an important first step in avoiding duplication of effort by the creator and the preserver.
 Also, if reference copies are provided by the preserver to the creator after the transfer of the records, they should be clearly identified and marked as such to prevent accidental re-transfer.

 3.5.
-Document all processing.
+Document all processing

 Initial processes applied during and immediately after transfer may or may not be related to preservation per se.
-Confirming the identity of the transferred material, checking for viruses, and confirming completeness of files tend to leave the transferred file unchanged.
-File conversion, renaming digital entities, and encapsulating files are more intrusive activities.
-In both cases, preservers must document all processing of digital records, and its effects, while they are in their custody (see Appendix B, Requirement B.2).
+Confirming the identity of the transferred material, checking for viruses and confirming completeness of files tend to leave the transferred file unchanged.
+File conversion, renaming digital objects and encapsulating files are more intrusive activities.
+In both cases, preservers must document all processing of digital records and the effects of processing while records are in their custody (see Appendix 21b, Requirement B.2).
 This documentation should include information such as: